-b) that ITU launched two new initiatives during the second Global Forum on Emergency Telecommunications (Kuwait, 2016) (GET-2016): the ITU Network of Volunteers for Emergency Telecommunications, and the Global Emergency Fund for Rapid Response;

-c) that the second Tampere Conference on Disaster Communications (Tampere, 2001) (CDC-01) invited ITU to study the use of public mobile networks for early warning and the dissemination of emergency information and the operational aspects of emergency telecommunications such as call prioritization;
+b) that the second Tampere Conference on Disaster Communications (Tampere, 2001) (CDC-01) invited ITU to study the use of public mobile networks for early warning and the dissemination of emergency information and the operational aspects of emergency telecommunications such as call prioritization;

-d) that Resolution 646 (Rev.WRC-15) resolves to encourage administrations to satisfy temporary needs for frequencies in emergency and disaster-relief situations, in addition to those normally made available by agreement with the administrations concerned, and to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster-relief situations through mutual cooperation and consultation without hindering national legislation;
+c) that Resolution 646 (Rev.WRC-19) resolves to encourage administrations to satisfy temporary needs for frequencies in emergency and disaster-relief situations, in addition to those normally made available by agreement with the administrations concerned, and to facilitate cross-border circulation of radiocommunication equipment intended for use in emergency and disaster-relief situations through mutual cooperation and consultation without hindering national legislation;

-e) that Resolution 646 (Rev.WRC-15) likewise resolves to encourage administrations to consider Recommendation ITU-R M.2015, and to use agreed frequency bands for public protection and disaster relief to the maximum extent possible when undertaking their national planning for their public protection disaster relief (PPDR) applications, particularly broadband, in order to achieve harmonization;
+d) that Resolution 646 (Rev.WRC-19) likewise resolves to encourage administrations to consider Recommendation ITU-R M.2015, and to use agreed frequency bands for public protection and disaster relief to the maximum extent possible when undertaking their national planning for their public protection disaster relief (PPDR) applications, particularly broadband, in order to achieve harmonization;

-f) that the same Resolution 646 (Rev. WRC-15) further encourages administrations to consider also parts of the regionally harmonized frequency ranges for their PPDR applications;
+e) that the same Resolution 646 (Rev. WRC-19) further encourages administrations to consider also parts of the regionally harmonized frequency ranges for their PPDR applications;

-g) that Resolution 647 (Rev.WRC-15) resolves that the Radiocommunication Bureau (BR), through the study groups, study those aspects of radiocommunications/ICTs that are relevant to early warning, disaster prediction, detection, mitigation and relief operations taking into account Resolution ITU-R 55 (Rev. Geneva, 2015);
+f) that Resolution 647 (Rev.WRC-19) resolves that the Radiocommunication Bureau (BR), through the study groups, study those aspects of radiocommunications/ICTs that are relevant to early warning, disaster prediction, detection, mitigation and relief operations taking into account Resolution ITU-R 55 (Rev. Geneva, 2019);

-h) that the same Resolution 647 (Rev.WRC-15) instructs the Director of BR to continue assisting Member States with their emergency communication preparedness activities by maintaining a database of information from administrations for use in emergency situations, which includes contact information and optionally includes available frequencies for use in emergency situations, reiterating the importance of having spectrum available in the very early stages of humanitarian assistance intervention for disaster relief;
+g) that the same Resolution 647 (Rev.WRC-19) instructs the Director of BR to continue assisting Member States with their emergency communication preparedness activities by maintaining a database of information from administrations for use in emergency situations, which includes contact information and optionally includes available frequencies for use in emergency situations, reiterating the importance of having spectrum available in the very early stages of humanitarian assistance intervention for disaster relief;

-i) that Resolution 647 (Rev.WRC-15) likewise invites the Director of the Telecommunication Standardization Bureau (TSB) and the Director of the Telecommunication Development Bureau (BDT) to collaborate closely with the Director of BR to ensure that a consistent and coherent approach is adopted in the development of strategies in response to emergency and disaster situations;
+h) that Resolution 647 (Rev.WRC-19) likewise invites the Director of the Telecommunication Standardization Bureau (TSB) and the Director of the Telecommunication Development Bureau (BDT) to collaborate closely with the Director of BR to ensure that a consistent and coherent approach is adopted in the development of strategies in response to emergency and disaster situations;

-j) the work of the study groups of the ITU Radiocommunication (ITU-R) and ITU Telecommunication Standardization (ITU-T) Sectors in adopting Recommendations that have helped to provide technical information on satellite and terrestrial radiocommunication systems and wired networks and their role in disaster management, including important Recommendations pertaining to the use of satellite networks in times of disasters;
+i) the work of the study groups of the ITU Radiocommunication (ITU-R) and ITU Telecommunication Standardization (ITU-T) Sectors in adopting Recommendations that have helped to provide technical information on satellite and terrestrial radiocommunication systems and wired networks and their role in disaster management, including important Recommendations pertaining to the use of satellite networks in times of disasters;

-k) the work of the ITU-T study groups in developing and adopting Recommendations for priority/preferential emergency telecommunications and emergency telecommunication services (ETS), including consideration of use of both terrestrial and wireless telecommunication systems during emergencies;
+j) the work of the ITU-T study groups in developing and adopting Recommendations for priority/preferential emergency telecommunications and emergency telecommunication services (ETS), including consideration of use of both terrestrial and wireless telecommunication systems during emergencies;

-l) that the Radiocommunication Assembly updated Resolution ITU-R 55 (Rev. Geneva, 2015), on ITU studies of disaster prediction, detection, mitigation and relief;
+k) that the Radiocommunication Assembly updated Resolution ITU-R 55 (Rev. Geneva, 2019), on ITU-R studies of disaster prediction, detection, mitigation and relief;

-m) that the World Conference on International Telecommunications (Dubai, 2012) adopted provisions regarding the absolute priority of safety-of-life telecommunications, such as distress telecommunications, where technically practicable and in accordance with the relevant articles of the ITU Constitution and Convention and taking due account of the relevant ITU-T Recommendations;
+l) that the World Conference on International Telecommunications (Dubai, 2012) adopted provisions regarding the absolute priority of safety-of-life telecommunications, such as distress telecommunications, where technically practicable and in accordance with the relevant articles of the ITU Constitution and Convention and taking due account of the relevant ITU-T Recommendations;

-n) that modern telecommunications/ICTs are basic tools for disaster mitigation and relief;
+m) that modern telecommunications/ICTs are basic tools for disaster preparedness mitigation and relief;